fanelenan7/rails-users-sessions-flash-cookies/adding-flash.md

 # Adding Flash

-Flash a hash that is generated in one controller action, and is accessible only in the *next* controller action.
+Flash is a hash that is generated in one controller action, and is accessible only in the *next* controller action.
 It is used only to contain messages to the user, not any other sort of data.

 By convention, there are two types of flash messages: alerts and notices.
 Alerts are used for warnings and errors; notices are used for everything else.